nullstare/ReiLua/API.md

 > function RL.draw()

-This function will be called every frame after process and it should have all rendering related functions.
+This function will be called every frame after update and it should have all rendering related functions.
 Note: Engine will call Raylib functions 'BeginDrawing()' before this function call and 'EndDrawing()' after it.
 You can still use RL.BeginDrawing() and RL.EndDrawing() manually from anywhere.

 ---